The free-flying refund anticipation loans are gone, but new versions emerge

 That’s usually the best bet for consumers, says Jo Kerstetter, spokeswoman for financial counseling and education provider Money Management International.
 “You’re better off to just do your taxes as quickly as possible, file electronically and wait for your refund,” Kerstetter says.

 Consumer protection groups, however, have long been trying to get the word out that “quickie tax loans” target low-income and unbanked consumers – particularly those who qualify for the Earned Income Tax Credit (EITC).

 “The tax refund is often the biggest chunk of money low-to-moderate income taxpayers get all year,” Wu says.
 The EITC is a federal refundable income tax credit for low-income working individuals and families.
 CFA and NCLC estimated that in 2014, 83 percent of consumers who used RACs were low-income, and about half were EITC recipients.

 The main lure of refund anticipation checks and loans is that they offer a way to pay for tax preparation without any out-of-pocket expenses, but they also cater to consumers who don’t have bank accounts to accommodate direct deposits.

-The average cost to prepare a tax return without itemized deductions in 2015 was $159, according to industry publication CPA Practice Advisor.
-With itemized deductions, it was $273.
+The average cost to prepare a tax return without itemized deductions is $152, according to the National Society of Accountants.
+With itemized deductions, it was $261.